Prachi309/color_Theory_AI/README.md

 ---

 ## How to Run It Locally
-Inside Facer make a cp folder if not already present and add this file after downloading inside the cp folder [Download Full Report (Google Drive)](https://drive.google.com/file/d/1G0WjItKmB0EuZ8mGKSaJNgK6oWqIvvt1/view?usp=sharing)
+Inside Facer make a cp folder if not already present and add this file after downloading inside the cp folder (download the pre-trained weights link)
+---
+[Download Full Report (Google Drive)](https://drive.google.com/file/d/1G0WjItKmB0EuZ8mGKSaJNgK6oWqIvvt1/view?usp=sharing)